 Pay a visit

 There’s only one way to find out if it’s the right one for you.
 That means paying a visit to the property.
-Be on the lookout for any signs of infestations, any unpleasant smells or broken or damaged parts of the home.
+Be on the lookout for any signs of infestations, any unpleasant smells, or broken or damaged parts of the home.
 Leaky roof?
 Noted.
-Shaky footsteps in the back porch?
+Shaky footsteps on the back porch?
 Noted.
 Windows that won’t open or budge?
 Noted.
 Pay attention to these things.
 You’ll need the details when you ask for new stipulations or conditions to be added to the contract.

 Hire a lawyer